smataigne/StiefelLog.jl/README.md

 # StiefelLog.jl
 This repository is associated with the publication ["Mataigne S., Zimmermann R., Miolane N., An efficient algorithm to compute the Riemannian logarithm on the Stiefel manifold for a family of Riemannian metrics, 2024"](https://arxiv.org/abs/2403.11730)

+## Installation
 To use this repository, the user must have a Julia installation and have installed the following packages for computations: `LinearAlgebra`, `SkewLinearAlgebra`, `MatrixEquations`.
 And also the following packages to make the plots: `Plots`, `Colors`, `LaTeXStrings`, `XSLX`, `Distributions`, `BenchmarkTools`.

+## Use

-It is made of three principal folders.
+This repository contains three principal folders.
 * The folder `src` contains the files:
   * `Manifold.jl` that must be run in local before any use of the other functions.
 If you want to use the functions implemented in `src`, simply add `ìmport .Manifold as mfd` to the top of your personal file.
   * `log.jl` contains an implementation of the routines introduced in the paper, notably Algorithm 3.1, 4.1 and 4.2 in their different versions (pure forward, pseudo-backward and accelerated forward).